satoshikumano/CarND-PID-Controller-Submission/README.md

 Added `bias` parameter to test the steering I controllers and its optimization.
 Successfully drive around the course with bias = 0 and bias = 0.001 for the steering angle.

-Observed higher weight when setting bias to 0.001.
+When Twiddle tuning is turned on, higher weight for I when setting bias to 0.001.
+In the real project, Twiddle tuning for I will be turned on to know what's the systematic bias.